vikas248/syookAssign/README.md

 **Listener** - receives encrypted streams, decrypts each message, validates the hash to ensure data wasn't tampered with, and stores valid messages in MongoDB with timestamps.

+**Frontned** - All the valid data saved is displayed in a real-time manner along with the success rate for data transmission and decoding.

 The data gets organized in a time-series schema where each document represents a minute and contains all messages received in that timeframe for efficient querying.

 ## Running the system